AyoOlonilua/Voting/README.md

 # Description

-It is used for calculating integers i.e Addition, Subtraction, Division, Multiplication etc.
+It is used to register vote online.
+And also for casting votes online.

 # Setup/Installation Requirements